 Easy Ways to Detect Air Leaks

 Doing as much as possible to keep your home’s energy efficiency levels high is an easy decision.
-When you ensure your HVAC systems aren’t working harder than necessary, you’re not just saving energy, you’re saving money.
-One of the ways your home could be losing significant efficiency is through air leaks around your home.
+When you make sure your HVAC systems aren’t working harder than they have to, you’re not just saving energy, you’re saving money.
+One way your home may be losing efficiency is through air leaks.

-A large number of leaks are from drafts coming through your windows or doors.
-These air leaks are generally easy to spot, but air leakage can also be found in less obvious spaces in your home.
+The most common leaks are from drafts coming through your windows or doors.
+These air leaks are generally easy to find, but air leakage can also be found in less obvious spaces in your home.
 Take advantage of the suggestions below to complete your own energy assessment.

 Inside your home

 First, you’ll want to check your windows and doors.
-If they shake easily or you can see light through spaces between the door and the frame, they’re leaking and probably wasting energy and money, as well.
-Seal them with caulk or weather-stripping to take care of the leak.
+If they shake easily or you can see light coming in around the frame, they’re leaking and likely wasting energy and money, as well.
+Seal them with caulk or weather-stripping to eliminate the leak.

 Next, search your home for cracks and gaps in the following areas: